Yongtae723/ask_everything_about_me/README.md

 # 👀 Let's try!
 You can try this bot from [here](https://about-yongtae-cfa5uiil5a-an.a.run.app/).

+# ⭐ Use Case

+The use cases I assume are as follows

+- Individuals/companies can introduce themselves to individuals/companies
+- When you don't know how to write your introduction, Bot can help you

 I hope you will be able to customize this bot for your own use and use it to introduce yourself, especially as a job-seeking appeal.

 # 🧠 Basic architecture
 ![architecture](/documents/architecture.png)